IUSCA/bioloop/docs/ui/util_components.md

 - disabled: Boolean - Can be used to show the underlying `va-input` element in a disabled state.
 Defaults to `false`.
 - error: String - Error message to show beneath the underlying `va-input` element.
 - label: String - Label for `AutoComplete`
+- loading: Boolean - determines if AutoComplete's dropdown will show a loading indicator, or retrieved results

 ### Events